 The Wairau River mouth and the mouth of the Wairau Diversion 8km to the north are good places to spin fish for kahawai from October onwards.
 The mouth of the Diversion tends to be swifter before Christmas.
 The river level can drop quite a bit during a dry summer.
 Then the mouth tends to follow the beach becoming less defined.

 There can be excellent kahawai fishing at the mouth of the Wairau River, and at the mouth of the Wairau Diversion over summer and autumn.
 Following rain, the Wairau Diversion, and the surf zone can become very dirty which is not good for kahawai fishing.
-Provided the river and surf are clear there will be a few kahawai present for certain.
-Often the kahawai are there so it is worth casting either into the lower river, or even straight out over the surf as far as you can cast.
+Provided the river and surf are clear there will be a few kahawai around for certain.
+Often the kahawai are there so it is worth casting either into the lower river or even straight out over the surf as far as you can cast.

 Sea-run trout are caught early in the season while whitebaiters are still working the tidal zone of the Wairau River.
 Sea-run browns can be taken in the surf on spinning gear as well as further upstream.